Samir Frangieh: Early life

-Career
+Career, activities and views

 Frangieh was a leading journalist.
 He contributed to many leading publications, including L'Orient (1970), L'Orient-Le Jour (1971–1975), Le Monde diplomatique, Libération, An Nahar, As Safir and Financial Times.
+He also published articles in academic journals such as Journal of Palestine Studies.

-He joined the Lebanese Communist Party and left it in 1967.
+Frangieh joined the Lebanese Communist Party and left it in 1967.
 He was the founder of the Lebanese Communist Union which was disestablished in 1970.
 He was also a member of the National Movement Center.
 During the term of President Émile Lahoud, Frangieh was one of the opposition leaders, who tried to challenge close allies of the president.
 The opposition group was also led by Rafik Hariri and Walid Jumblatt.
 Frangieh was a political ally of Jumblatt.

 Frangieh was also one of the founders of the Qornet Shehwan Gathering.
+He supported the implementation of the Taif accords and the withdrawal of Syrian troops from Lebanon.
 In addition, he was part of the 14 March Alliance and a member of its general secretariat.
 He was the author of "Beirut manifesto" that was published in Le Monde on 22 June 2004.
 The manifesto, which was signed by Lebanese intellectuals and eminent public figures, challenged the dominance of Syria in Lebanon.

-In the 2005 general elections, he became a member of the Lebanese Parliament, representing Zgharta.
+In the 2005 general elections, Frangieh became a member of the Lebanese Parliament, representing Zgharta.
 However, in the general elections of 2009, Frangieh was not included in the election list of the March 14 alliance.

+Frangieh was elected president of the March 14 national council in June 2015 against Fawzi Ferri.